SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 | `Download report` fails | Pango/Cairo missing.
 Everything else works without it. |
 | `ModuleNotFoundError: libsql` | `pip install -r requirements.txt` — needed once `TURSO_URL` is set. |
 | `401 unauthorized` in the gateway log | `GATEWAY_SHARED_SECRET` mismatch.
 The same value is used in both places. |

 ---

-## Known limitations

-- A role-play can hold the floor long enough that the last interviewer never gets a turn.
-The lock outranks rotation deliberately, but there is no turn budget yet.
-- An accumulated transcript is stripped only when the earlier answer is an exact prefix; a re-recognised word can defeat it.
-- Rubric strictness cannot be normalised without a calibration set.
-- Client-side monitoring cannot be made tamper-proof.
-The heartbeat makes switching it off *visible*, which is the honest partial answer.

----